vohai2003/hdp_data_tutorials/tutorials/hdp/beginners-guide-to-apache-pig/tutorial.md

 ## Create Your Script

->Note: In this tutorial Vi is used; however, any text editor will work as long as the files we create are on the Sandbox.
+>Note: In this tutorial Vi is used; however, any text editor will work as long as the files we create are stored on the Sandbox.

 Navigate to [http://sandbox-hdp.hortonworks.com:4200/](http://sandbox-hdp.hortonworks.com:4200/) (Shell-In-A-Box) and sign in as root.